lgbouma/lgbouma.com/content/_index.md

-# Luke Bouma
+# Welcome!

+Hi there!
+My name is Luke Bouma, and you have found my research website.

-Welcome!
-I am a [51 Pegasi
+I am currently a [51 Pegasi
 b](https://www.hsfoundation.org/fellow/luke-bouma-ph-d-candidate/) postdoctoral
-fellow at Caltech in the Division of Physics, Mathematics, and Astronomy.
+fellow at Caltech, in the Division of Physics, Math, and Astronomy.

-Most of my research is in exoplanetary and stellar astrophysics.
-I am especially interested in understanding the births, lives, and deaths of planetary systems.
-I do this using telescopes in space and on the ground.
+I am an astronomer and physicist, and my research contributions have been in exoplanet, stellar, and galactic astrophysics.
+I explore these topics using either observations, computation, or theory, depending on the requirements of any given problem.

 Feel free to click around!

-If you'd like to learn more about my work, check out my [research page](http://lgbouma.com/research/).
+If you'd like to read more about my work, check out my [research page](http://lgbouma.com/research/).
 A full list of my publications is [available here](https://ui.adsabs.harvard.edu/public-libraries/uXPWdyI2RH2T-Sv0rcwUwA),